windmill-labs/windmilldocs/docs/advanced/9_deploy_gh_gl/index.md

 Note: this is the detailed setup steps for a [GitHub](https://github.com/) repository.
 It will need to be adapted for [GitLab](https://about.gitlab.com/).

+The Video below show a simplified setup, see the steps below it for the full setup.

 <iframe
 	style={{ aspectRatio: '16/9' }}
 	src="https://www.youtube.com/embed/es8FUC2M73o?vq=hd1080"